 2) Prepare and submit your admission file

 NOTE: There are specific documents required depending on the type of candidate (Non-UE, Romania or European citizen).
 The admissions file will be submitted online and brought to our office (including the original documents for the conformity process) before the admissions colloquium, otherwise you will be disqualified.

 3) Participate and pass the Admission Colloquium

 4) Validate you place

-In order to meet the necessary deadlines, please access the 2021 Estimated September Admission Calendar
+In order to meet the necessary deadlines, please access the 2022 the September Admission Calendar.

 For admission to a Ph.D. research program, we expect you to hold a Master’s degree in addition to a Bachelor’s degree and proficiency in English (check here the accepted types of English Certificates).
 You will need to provide information about the higher qualifications you have achieved or which you’re currently studying.
 You must also show that you have a sufficiently good level of written and spoken English to meet the demands of our academic environment.
 Please note that meeting academic requirements does not guarantee entry, it is only one of the factors taken into account when selectors make their decision.
 Other factors, such as relevant work experience and references are also important.

 Special Provisions for Non-EU candidates

 For Non-UE candidates, please take into consideration that after browsing the research topics offered by ISDS-UB and choosing a research topic which fits your scientific interests, you must contact the corresponding potential supervisor (using the email address provided) to ask for his coordination and for an provisional agreement to coordinate your research.
 All this is necessary in order to obtain the Acceptance Letter from the Ministry of National Education.
 As a rule, the request for admission to study at the University of Bucharest has to be sent to our University.
 Then we will send our approval to the Ministry of Education in Bucharest so that you would receive the Acceptance Letter.